 - Don’t take what they say personally: It may be tempting to internalize what a narcissist says, but this may lead to unhealthy self-critical patterns.
 Remind yourself that a narcissist’s opinions are simply judgments (and not necessarily facts).

-- Seek out support: Involvement with a narcissist can be exhausting, isolating, and traumatic.
-Surrounding yourself with others who can validate your experience is an important way of getting the emotional support you might need.
+- Seek out support: Surrounding yourself with others who can validate your experience is an important way of getting the emotional support you might need.
 Just be mindful of what information you share about the narcissistic behavior to avoid further conflict.

 - Practice self-care: Narcissists may leave you feeling uncared for, unprioritized, and important.
 To combat these effects, consider practicing self-care–try journaling, exercising, or doing pleasant activities.